How to Stay Relevant as a Seafood Pioneer

 - Change agents and advisors

-- Learning by doing
+- A tailored learning by doing program

-- Leader group program
+- A tailored leader group program

 Video and photos by Lerøy ©